cisagov/ScubaGear/README.md

   - Namespace for each policy item within a product for variables related only to one policy item (i.e., MS.AAD.2.1v1)
   - Use of YAML anchors and aliases following Don't Repeat Yourself (DRY) principle for repeated values and sections

-  When using the configuration file option all non-default parameters must be specified in the file as the tool ignores other command line options.
+  When using the configuration file option all non-default parameters must be specified in the file as the tool does not allow other command line options.
 The file path defaults to the same directory where the script is executed.
+The file path must point to a valid configuration file.
+It can be either relative or absolute.
 The file can be used to specify both standard tool parameters as well as custom parameteres used by the Azure Active Directory (AAD) product assessment.
 See [AAD Conditional Access Policy Exemptions](#aad-conditional-access-policy-exemptions) for more details.

 - **$LogIn** is a `$true` or `$false` variable that if set to `$true` will prompt the user to provide credentials to establish a connection to the specified M365 products in the **$ProductNames** variable.
 For most use cases, leave this variable to be `$true`.
 A connection is established in the current PowerShell terminal session with the first authentication.
 To run another verification in the same PowerShell session,  set this variable to be `$false` to bypass the need to authenticate again in the same session.
 Note: defender will ask for authentication even if this variable is set to `$false`